abdulbadii/history-tidying/README.md

 Click, copy "hist.sh" above, then paste, prepend the Bash functions inside to ~/.bashrc file

-Tidying up Bash commands history by having good control in removing certain line(s) specified by number(s) or range or by string segment lying in a history line.
+Tidying up Bash commands history by having good control in removing certain line(s) specified by number(s) or range or by a string segment lying in a history line.

 simply type h then it'll show the latest 17 lines of shell commands e.g: